hiroaki/maps.gpx/README.md

 ---

-## GPXCasualViewer.MapControl class
+## MapsGPX.MapControl class

 The class to make control.

 constructor  | description
 -------------|------------
-GPXCasualViewer.MapControl( icons:Hash, opts?:Hash ) | Create a control like the button.  *icons* is a hash, it is a pair of an identifier of an icon image and its URL.
+MapsGPX.MapControl( icons:Hash, opts?:Hash ) | Create a control like the button.  *icons* is a hash, it is a pair of an identifier of an icon image and its URL.
 For example, to change icon which changes by clicking.

 ### Instance Methods